ricardoquesada/bluepad32/docs/plat_nina.md

 To flash Bluepad32 firmware, you have to:

-### Download the latest pre-compiled Bluepad32 firmware for NINA
+### Download the latest pre-compiled Bluepad32 firmware for NINA-W10

 Download latest binary from here: https://github.com/ricardoquesada/bluepad32/releases